How smoke from bushfires affects your vision

 According to the RANZCO document “When Smoke Gets in Your Eyes” common symptoms of eye irritation triggered by bushfire smoke include: pain, discomfort, redness and watering of the eyes. burning, itching, grittiness, temporarily blurred vision, and aggravation of dry eye and allergy conditions.

-“We’re seeing in both ophthalmology and optometric practices, a huge number of people coming in with very sore eyes and it’s mainly because of all the particulate matter.” says Dr.Gerard Sutton, the Sydney Medical School Foundation Professor of Corneal and Refractive Surgery and Medical Director of the Lions NSW Eye Bank. in an interview on radio MMM Goldfields.
+“We saw in both ophthalmology and optometric practices, a huge number of people coming in with very sore eyes and it’s mainly because of all the particulate matter.” says Dr.Gerard Sutton, the Sydney Medical School Foundation Professor of Corneal and Refractive Surgery and Medical Director of the Lions NSW Eye Bank. in an interview earlier this year on radio MMM Goldfields.